nickolasburr/git-extend/README.md

 ## Configuration

 Configuration is straightforward.
-To use a command wrapper, name the file accordingly, add it anywhere in your `PATH`, and make it executable.
+To use a command closure, name the file accordingly, add it to your `PATH`, and make it executable.

-For more details on command wrappers, see [Command Wrappers](#command-wrappers).
+For more details on closures, see [Closures](#closures).

 ## Caveats